 Colors have survived thousands of years – mainly thanks to the use of natural pigments and also thanks to coincidence where the natural chemical processes of the rock surface continued to sustain some colors.
 Those drawings which are deeper inside the caves, away from the rain and Sun, have survived better.

-Art of Bhimbetka is characterised by inventive design and touch – throughout countless generations there have been expressing many people with enviable skills in drawing and skillful handling of colors.
+Art of Bhimbetka is characterized by inventive design and touch – throughout countless generations, there have been expressing many people with enviable skills in drawing and skillful handling of colors.

 Paintings in Bhimbetka provide much information about the lives of prehistoric people from their birth to death.
-These drawings include the scenes of festivities, religious rites, daily work and hunting.
+These drawings include the scenes of festivities, religious rites, daily work, and hunting.
 Scenes show also fights of animals, collection of honey, body decoration.
-Among the animals are shown bisons, tigers, lions, wild boar, elephants with tusks, antelopes, dogs, lizards, crocodiles, peacocks, snakes and others.
+Among the animals are shown bison, tigers, lions, wild boar, elephants with tusks, antelopes, dogs, lizards, crocodiles, peacocks, snakes and others.

 Some of the best paintings are located in site called Zoo Rock.
 It contains paintings from 10,000 BC – made by lime and from 5,000 – 3,000 BC – made by vegetable colors and iron.
 These drawings show diverse animals, warriors riding on horses and elephants.
 All warriors are armed with swords and shields, bows, arrows, spears, daggers.